 We already discussed how procrastination is an unhealthy coping mechanism for dealing with negative emotions.
 Whatever emotions you feel, it is important to acknowledge them without judgment.
 If you are mindfully observing your thoughts, notice how certain thoughts invoke feelings of negativity in you.
 Observe these feelings and accept them with mindful awareness.

 Worry drives procrastination.
 For instance, if you have to attend a social event, you procrastinate until the last minute due to worry.
 You have thoughts in your head like what if people don’t like me?
 What if the event managers don’t like my work?
 You think about all the bad things that could happen to you.
-With the help of mindfulness exercises, you can train your mind to remain in the present moment.
+With the help of mindfulness exercises and meditation for anxiety, you can train your mind to remain in the present moment.
 Once you do this, the worry subsides, and you procrastinate less.

-Mindfulness helps us deal with procrastination.
+Mindfulness exercises help us deal with procrastination.
 By practising mindfulness, it becomes easy to tackle the emotional reactions that trigger procrastinating behaviour.

 Most importantly, there is an ample amount of scientific evidence that shows that there is a link between mindfulness and procrastination.
 Also, simple mindfulness tips such as starting with small goals, confronting negative emotions, and reducing worrying reduce procrastination.